Hyogo Cooking Class

 1. Meet Up in Osaka & Kick Things Off

-We’ll meet at the East Exit of Hanshin Umeda Station in downtown Osaka—it’s super easy to find.
+We’ll start at the East Exit of Hanshin Umeda Station in downtown Osaka—super easy to spot.
 From there, it’s just a quick 15-minute train ride to Nishinomiya, followed by a short stroll to the Hakushika Sake Brewery Museum.
-A perfect warm-up for your foodie adventure!
+A perfect little warm-up before your foodie adventure begins!

 Explore the Sake Museum & Enjoy Your First Sip